Learning Outcomes

 SQE1 Syllabus

-For SQE1, you need to understand how the chain of causation can be broken in negligence claims.
-This involves applying the rules relating to legal causation and remoteness of damage.
+For SQE1, you are required to understand how the chain of causation can be broken in negligence claims, and to apply the rules relating to legal causation and remoteness of damage, with a focus on the following syllabus points:

 - The concept of novus actus interveniens (a new intervening act).